 To finish off a build/release process, that built software must be deployed to a production environment called Continuous Deployment.
 Continuous Deployment is the last mile in the delivery process that automates deploying software to a production environment.

-Build/Release Pipeline DevOps Tools
+Build/Release Pipeline DevOps Tools for DevOps Automation

 A DevOps cornerstone is automation.
-Automation is a critical component to delivering value to customers faster.
+DevOps is a critical component to delivering value to customers faster.
 As such, it’s important to have an automation tool that allows organizations to perform all tasks associated with software delivery.

 In a typical software delivery process, organizations must compile code or, at a minimum, run a few tasks to prepare the code for delivery.
 They must build the code.
 Once you’ve built the code, you must deploy the code into one or more environments or release it.